moritzTheBear/OSFsyncing/README.md

    Place the file `initializeOSF.command` in any folder of your choice.
 This folder will later contain a designated upload folder for all files to be uploaded.

 3. **Run the Initialization Script:**
    Double-click the `initializeOSF.command` file.
 A terminal window will open, prompting you to enter your OSF username and project ID.
-If your comoputer doesn't allow you to open the file, open a Terminal in the folder you placed the file in, execute the following command: `bash initalizeOSF.command`.
+If your comoputer doesn't allow you to open the file, open a Terminal in the folder you placed the file in, execute the following command: `bash initalizeOSF.command`

 4. **Enter Your Credentials:**
    - Your username is your email address.